JoachimRnd/Scalable-Microservices-E-commerce-App/project/src/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+:heavy_exclamation_mark: **Note:** If you are using Windows the .sh files are written in LF and not CRLF.
+You can change the line endings in VSCode by clicking on the CRLF in the bottom right corner and selecting LF.

 ### Prerequisites

 - Docker